RevenueMonster/doc-v2/docs/campaign/loyalty/loyalty-point/spending-loyalty-point.md

 Sandbox URL : `https://sb-open.revenuemonster.my/v3/loyalty/spending-reward`

 :::note
-To give loyalty point(s) to customer's using phone number or member ID.
+To give loyalty point(s) to customers using phone number or member ID.
 :::

 :::caution

-**Only WeChat Pay + WeChat OA loyalty** program can support auto give point during payment.
-All other wallets **DO NOT** support auto give point.
-You should use merchant app/terminal app or this endpoint to give point manually on each payment.
+**Only WeChat Pay + WeChat OA loyalty** program can support auto-give points during payment.
+All other wallets **DO NOT** support auto-give points.
+You should use the merchant app/terminal app or this endpoint to give points manually for each payment.

 :::